 “Of all the hot princes, gay or otherwise, [Blunderbuss is] our favorite.”

-We are Blunderbuss Magazine, a web magazine of arts, culture, and politics, an ordnance of fire and improvisation.
+In operation from 2013 through 2018, Blunderbuss Magazine was a web magazine of arts, culture, and politics, an ordnance of fire and improvisation.
 What ties together these essays, stories, poems, photographs, comics, and other bits of aesthetic shrapnel is a common attitude of visceral humanism.
 We aim for earnest noise.
 We want to splash in the mud of lived experience, to battle for a radical empathy, and to provide a megaphone to howling assertions of human subjectivity.